IS THIS SERVICE FOR YOU?

 Then consider how you and your child might benefit from one of our ‘after-school’ clubs.
 And know that all our ‘after school’ clubs are funded by Achieving for Children.

-How can our ‘AFTER SCHOOL’ CLUBS help you?
+How can our ‘AFTER SCHOOL’ CLUBS help you and your child?

 At EnhanceAble we run three ‘after school’ clubs

 - RIBBONS – for younger children (aged 5-11) with Asperger’s or high-functioning Autism.